XCOM 2 Class Analysis: Templar

 Since Rend can't miss, Templar are one of your best classes for helping fight Archons, especially in conjunction with a later skill.
 It can also be useful against Gatekeepers, but usually you should instead use...

 Performs an unavoidable ranged attack that ignores Armor on a target the Templar has line of fire to.
-Can also 'bounce' to enemies within roughly 4 tiles of the original target when above Focus Level 1, with the target preview effect highlighting such victims in red.
+Can also 'bounce' to enemies within roughly 4 tiles of the original target when above Focus Level 1, with the target preview effect highlighting such victims in red, hitting one additional victim at Focus Level 2 and two additional victims at Focus Level 3.
 Costs 1 Focus Level to use.
 Damage is scaled to the Templar's Gauntlets.
+Doesn't work on robots.
 Has no cooldown.

 Here's the numbers for Volt's base damage: